flash871/NoteApp/README.md

 # Note App
-This is a simple todo list wich use room database
+This is a simple todo list weach use room database

 ## Stack
 + Kotlin